Safe Medication Disposal

 A small number of medicines may be especially harmful and, in some cases, fatal with just one dose if they are used by someone other than the person for whom the medicine was prescribed.
 To prevent accidental exposure to, or ingestion of, these potentially dangerous medicines it is recommended that these medicines be disposed of quickly.
 If medication take-back programs or DEA authorized collectors are unavailable, medications such as: Fentanyl, Demerol, Dilaudid, Morphine, Oxycodone, Oxycontin and Percocet should be flushed down the toilet as soon as they are no longer needed.

-For additional information on disposing of your unwanted, unneeded or expired medications, talk to your pharmacist or visit the FDA website.
+For additional information on disposing of your unwanted, unneeded or expired medications, talk to your pharmacist.
 A list of local authorized collectors is available by visiting one of the websites listed below and entering in your zip code or by calling the DEA Office of Diversion Control’s Registration Call Center at 1-800-882-9539.

 Medication disposal site locators: